 Do: Look for recurring images or symbols, these are motifs.
 Motifs are often directly related to the meaning of a poem and can give important clues as to what the poet is trying to convey.

 Poems have rhythm.
-One of the traditional differences between regular literature and poetry is the use rhythm and meter.
-A poem’s meter is the regular rhythm that it adopts.
-Contemporary poetry sometimes moves away from the traditional conventions of meter, but largely meter plays an important role in the poetry you will study at school.
+One of the traditional differences between regular literature and poetry is the use rhythm and metre.
+A poem’s metre is the regular rhythm that it adopts.
+Contemporary poetry sometimes moves away from the traditional conventions of metre, but largely metre plays an important role in the poetry you will study at school.

 Rhythm is a way of conveying meaning.
 Poets utilise this by putting rhythms in your mouth.

 When we speak in English, we tend to (but not always) follow a rhythm that goes ba-DUM ba-DUM ba-DUM.
 In this rhythm, the first syllable is ‘soft’ and the second syllable is ‘hard’.
 When talking about poetry we refer to the “soft” syllables as “unstressed syllables” and the hard ones as “stressed syllables.”

 We don’t focus on the rhythm to check that the poet has adhered to it the whole time.
 Rather we use it to see when the poet breaks with the rhythm they have set themselves.
 These deviations from the rhythm indicate important ideas in the poem.